wwwted/ndb-cluster-workshop/labs/Lab_2_create.md

 mcm> get -d FragmentLogFileSize:ndbmtd mycluster;
 ```

-If you are only interestied in parameter for a specific process you can add Node-ID after processtype like:
+If you are only interested in a parameter for a specific process you can add Node-ID after processtype like:
 ```
 mcm> get port:mysqld mycluster;
 mcm> get port:mysqld:50 mycluster;
 ```

-To update configuration we use the SET command.
-The syntax is similar to GET command above.
+To update the configuration we use the `SET` command.
+The syntax is similar to `GET` command above.
 ```
 mcm> set <PARAM>:[ndbmtd|mysqld|ndb_mgmd]=<VALUE> mycluster;
 ```